 Also known as the “train market”, Talad Rot Fai market is another popular night market to check out — especially if you like vintage stuff.

-The bazaar isn’t quite as big as Chatuchak, but it does feature more unique finds.
+The bazaar isn’t quite as big as Chatuchak, but it features more unique finds.
 There are 3 main sections: Market Zone, Warehouse Zone and the Rod’s Antiques Zone.

 Talad Rot Fai Srinakarin address: 1 4 ถนน ศรีนครินทร์ Nong Bon, Prawet, Bangkok 10250, Thailand